-The evaluator shall confirm that the operational guidance contains instructions for establishing the remote administrative sessions for each supported method.
+The evaluator shall confirm that the operational guidance contains instructions for establishing the remote user sessions for each supported method.

-The [AGD] document in section 3.3 Initial Configuration provides guidance for the use of the IPP-SSL driver when performing network print and fax operations.
-Following the instructions on the [AGD] section 3.3.2.4.1 sets the remote user sessions to encrypted communication only.
+Findings: The [AGD] document in section 3.3 Initial Configuration provides guidance for the use of the IPP-SSL driver when performing network print operations.

+Following the instructions on the [AGD] section 3.3.2.3.2 sets the remote user sessions to encrypted communication only.

+179. 1.
 The evaluators shall ensure that communications using each specified (in the operational guidance) remote user access method is tested during the course of the evaluation, setting up the connections as described in the operational guidance and ensuring that communication is successful.

-Note: The TOE maintains trusted paths to the network print and LAN FAX document delivery which are set up as per the evaluated configuration.
-They are tested throughout the evaluation.
+Note: The TOE maintains a trusted path to the network print which are set up as per the evaluated configuration.
+It is tested throughout the evaluation.